kevinsteves/pan-python/doc/pan.xapi.rst

  The **filename** argument is used to set the *filename* argument in the ``Content-Disposition`` header.
 If **filename** is not specified and **file** specifies a path, the basename of the path is used.

+ The **vsys** argument is used to set the location to a specific Virtual System.

 log(self, log_type=None, nlogs=None, skip=None, filter=None, interval=None, timeout=None)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~